KonVision/custom_image_uploader/README.md

     - Request URL = API URL (e.g. `http://yourdomain.com/upload.php`)

     - Optional: d = file name

+> If you want to learn more about the configuration files and how to generate them, [this might interest you](https://github.com/KonVision/configuration-file-generators).

 4. Upload images by using ShareX or ShareNix!